chronograph-pe/ci-security/README.md

 2. [A dependency license check](https://github.com/chronograph-pe/dependency-track-gh-action): A Cg developed tool to check projects for approved software dependency licenses.

 ## Prerequisites
+Add a deploy key secret called `DEPLOY_KEY` to your repo to use `ci-security`.
+Contact the security team to set this up for you.

 To use the Semgrep SAST, you need to create a Semgrep app token and store it as a secret in your repository.

 To use the dependency license check, you need to create: